Weifeng-Chen/Weifeng-Chen/README.md

 -->

 ### Hi👋 I'm Weifeng
-- 🔭 I’m now a master student at SYSU.
-I’m currently interested in Image/Video Generation.
+- 🔭 I’m now a master student at SYSU and work as an intern in ByteDance.
+-  I’m currently interested in Image/Video Generation.
 - ⚡ Taiyi-Stable-Diffusion(Stable Diffusion-Chinese Version) ~ You can play it in [Hugging Face Space](https://huggingface.co/spaces/IDEA-CCNL/Taiyi-Stable-Diffusion-Chinese), or download the model from [Hugging Face](https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1).
 - 🌱 My personal homepage: https://weifeng-chen.github.io/